tdongsi/tdongsi.github.io/source/_posts/Netezza/2015-12-09-netezza-cli.markdown

 (1 row)
 ```

-And, to run a SQL script that is located in the local Unix file system:
+And, to run a SQL script that is located in the local file system:

 ```
 -bash-4.1$ cat my_script.sql